 The fair value of any non-quoted financial assets is determined using valuation methods that are generally accepted in the market.
 These methods are discussed in more detail above under 'Fair value'.

-Fair values of investment property have been determined internally during the financial year on the basis of comparative information derived from the market.
-They include management assumptions concerning market return requirements and the discount rate applied.
+Fair values of investment property have been determined internally during the financial year on the basis of return requirements and the discount rate applied.